 The District shall cooperate with the federal government and state agencies such as the Florida Department of Health in conducting student surveys.
-These surveys shall be conducted anonymously and shall contain no personally identifiable information from or on any individual student.
-Parents shall be notified of upcoming surveys that reveal information concerning one or more of the following items:
+These surveys shall be conducted anonymously and

 - political affiliations or beliefs of the student or the student's parent; - mental and psychological problems of the student or the student's family; - sexual behavior or attitudes; - illegal, anti-social, self-incriminating, or demeaning behavior; - critical appraisals of other individuals with whom respondents have close family relationships; - legally recognized privileged or analogous relationships, such as those of lawyers, physicians, and ministers; - religious practices, affiliations, or beliefs of the student or student's parent; or - income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program).